devcontainers/devcontainers.github.io/_implementors/features.md

 ### <a href="#option-resolution-example" name="option-resolution-example" class="anchor"> Option resolution example </a>

-Suppose a `python` feature has the following `options` parameters declared in the `devcontainer-feature.json` file:
+Suppose a `python` Feature has the following `options` parameters declared in the `devcontainer-feature.json` file:

 ```jsonc
 // ...